 Before the adoption of the EU directives discrimination was already prohibited by penal legislation, that was changed in 2008 with the adoption of the Penal Code, which defines various crimes connected to violations of equal rights (Article 131 – violations of equal rights, Articles 116 and 265 – discriminatory motives in murder and torture, Articles 197, 198 and 202 – violations of equality at employment and social services, and Article 297 – prohibition of incitement to religious or ethnic hatred or hatred based on sexual orientation or other personal circumstances).

 After Slovenia became a member state of the European Union and the EU directives entered into force on the Slovenian territory, the Act Implementing the Principle of Equal Treatment was adopted in May 2004 as an umbrella anti-discrimination act, in order to transpose (implement) Council Directives 2000/43/EC and 2000/78/EC into the national legislation.
 Furthermore, discrimination was additionally prohibited in the field of employment with Article 6 of the Employment Relationship Act, which entered into force already in January 2003.
-Pursuant two reasoned opinions of the European Commission about the seemingly insufficient transposition of the two directives into the Slovenian national legislation, both key acts were amended in June 2007 and October 2007 respectively.
+In 2013 a new Employment Relationship Act was adopted, however the provisions on discrimination have not changed, with the exception of liability for damages which is now defined in more detail.

 The legislation in place prohibits discrimination in all areas of social life, including the areas required by the directives.
 Discrimination is prohibited on all five grounds required by the directives – race and ethnicity, religion and belief, sexual orientation, age and disability.
 In addition to that, the legislation prohibits discrimination on the grounds of gender, and all laws include a general clause “other personal circumstances”, which means that grounds not specifically mentioned in the legislation could also be protected grounds.
 Specifically, the Employment Relationship Act among the protected grounds mentions social origin, skin colour, health condition, family status, membership in a trade union, and financial situation, which is more than the directives require.

 The legislation extends the protection required by race directive to other grounds as well, which means that discrimination is prohibited on all five grounds (and more) in all areas of life, listed by the directive 2000/43/EC, and also in all other areas of life in general.
-The law has been enforced in practice to a certain extent, but there is still little case law invoking the new anti-discrimination legislation.
+The law has been enforced in practice to a certain extent, but there is still little case law invoking the anti-discrimination legislation.
 The legislation is being implemented also by the equality body called the Advocate of the Principle of Equality, established pursuant the Act Implementing the Principle of Equal Treatment, in order to examine complaints on discrimination and provide assistance to victims.
-According to the 2012 annual report, the Advocate of the Principle of Equality in 2012 issued an opinion in 20 cases of alleged discrimination.
-In these 20 cases one case concerned disability, 18 religion and belief, and 7 sexual orientation (some complaints were merged).